apache/submarine/README.md

 ## Why Submarine?

-There're already a lot of open-source and comericial projects are trying to create a end-to-end machine-learning/deep-learning platform, what's the vision of Submarine?
+There're already a lot of open-source and commercial projects are trying to create a end-to-end machine-learning/deep-learning platform, what's the vision of Submarine?

 ### Problems